China on Taiwan: 'External interference' won't be tolerated

 “How can we stand askance, in relative silence and contented inaction, in disregard of Taiwan's legitimate right to exist in accord with the wishes and will of the Taiwanese people?” he asked.

 Wang's appearance at the 2022 in-person edition of the U.N.
-General Assembly comes after two years of remote, pandemic-era speeches by China's top leader.
-Xi did not attend this year's general assembly, which Russian President Vladimir Putin also skipped.
+General Assembly came after two years of remote, pandemic-era speeches by China's top leader.
+Xi did not attend this year's event, which Russian President Vladimir Putin also skipped.
 U.S. President Joe Biden spoke on Wednesday.

+The United States and China have an uneasy diplomacy and are at odds over many core issues.
+They have sparred for decades over human rights, most recently the mistreatment of ethnic Uyghurs in the Xinjiang region of western China.
+Beijing views U.S. criticism as hypocritical and an act of interference in its internal affairs.

+This is always reflected in remarks from China's leadership.
+Wang's speech used lightly coded phrases and references that critiqued Washington without coming out and saying so.
+For example, Wang said, “We stand firmly against attempts to politicize human rights,” and “We must uphold equity and oppose bullying” — both references to longtime irritations it has with U.S. policy.

 Ted Anthony, director of new storytelling and newsroom innovation at The Associated Press, was AP’s news editor for China from 2002 to 2004 and Asia-Pacific news director from 2014 to 2018.
 Follow him on Twitter at http://twitter.com/tanthony and for more AP coverage of the U.N.
 General Assembly, visit https://apnews.com/hub/united-nations-general-assembly